Jessie J Says Meniere’s Disease Left Her Deaf & Unable To Walk During IG Live

 In the Live video, Jessie continued that she believed that things could have been way worse.
 The “Bang Bang” singer revealed she was super grateful for her health and the symptoms she experienced “threw her off.”
 The diagnosis was made when the former flame of Channing Tatum went to a hospital that specialized in these disorders and got her diagnosis.

-In a post seen here, Jessie said that when she sings loud, it sounds like there’s someone trying to run out of her ear.
+In a post seen here, Jessie noted that she’s hearing what sounds like a hair dryer in her ear.

 She spent the holiday watching The Queen’s Gambit with her finger in her and said she watched the first episode four times because she [had] zero focus and inside her ear, it sounded like someone crawled in and turned a hairdryer on.